swc-project/swc/docs/adr/00001-support-transformation-plugin-native.md

 -   Good, because [argument a]
 -   Good, because [argument b]
--   Good, because plugin authors can
+-   Good, because plugin authors can publish a plugin without CI, even with a single machine.
 -   Bad, because `@swc/wasm` has no way to support plugins.
 -   Bad, because first load is slow.
 -   Bad, because `wasmtime` does not support all platforms.